Code-Institute-Submissions/adamwasiak-WatchOutBlog_NovResub/README.md

 -The project idea and concept was influenced by Code Institute's "I think therefore I Blog " tutorial.

--Thanky you to Code Institute for excellent module content, Code Institue support team and my mentor Daisy for guidance and support.
+-Thank you to Code Institute for excellent module content, Code Instite support team and my mentor Daisy for guidance and support.